 Firth Park Academy has a large population of Pupil Premium students- currently around 58%.
 As such, the money that we spend on supporting these students needs to impact over half the population of our school, so the initiatives need to affect and be applicable to as many students as possible rather than being narrowly focused on only small groups of individuals (as may be the case in other schools where Pupil Premium students are less representative within the school population).
 Where it has been identified as necessary we do have initiatives that will single out small groups of PP students for specific intervention, but by and large the processes we have put in place have far reaching impacts and so benefit large proportions of the school.

-Please click on the link below for our latest Pupil Premium Document, which includes an action plan for 2017- 2018, as well as a review of spending and impact for 2016-17:
+Please click on the links below for our latest Pupil Premium Documents, which include a Spending Plan for 2019-20, as well as a review of Spending for 2018-19:

 Claiming for Free School Meals

 If you receive any of the following support benefits you may be entitled to receive free school meals: